clickonetwo/adobe-desktop-licensing-utilities/rsrc/install/ubuntu/README.md

 ## Transfer the configuration files

-Copy the three files [adlu-proxy.conf](adlu-proxy.conf), [adlu-proxy.service](adlu-proxy.service), and [install-adlu-proxy-release.sh](install-adlu-proxy-release.sh) from this repository directory to the `/home/adlu` directory so you can access them in later steps.
+Copy the three files [adlu-proxy.conf](adlu-proxy.conf), [adlu-proxy.service](adlu-proxy.service), and [install-adlu-proxy-release.sh](install-adlu-proxy-release.sh) from this repository directory to the `/home/adlu` directory, so you can access them in later steps.

 ## Install the proxy